How to start a new pay period

 In a Monthly paid company:

-For a Weekly/Bi-weekly paid company:
+For a Weekly/Bi-weekly/Other Periods paid company:

-• The Period End Date is displayed, e.g. 28/03/2007.
+• The Period End Date displays, for example, 07/03/2025.

 Field Description